bitwalker/exrm/README.md

   issue a pull request in order to resolve this issue.
 Alternatively, if you know what the dependency is, you can put it in your own `mix.exs`, and the release process will ensure that it is loaded with everything else.

+If you run into problems, this is still early in the project's development, so please create an issue, and I'll address ASAP.

 ## Deployment